a-doering/learning-inverse-kinematics/README.md

 </table>

 ## Acknowledgements
-This work was conducted as project of the Advanced Deep Learning for Robotics course by professor Berthold Bäumel of the Technical Unviersity of Munich under supervison of Johannes Tenhumberg.
+This work was conducted as a research project of the Advanced Deep Learning for Robotics course by professor Berthold Bäumel of the Technical Unviersity of Munich under supervison of Johannes Tenhumberg.
 The project has been supported by a Google Educational Grant.